dsa-2/docs/broker/edge-broker/tokens.md

   * $invokable:config
   * action to add a permission group
   * parameters:
-    * Group: permission group for this token
+    * Role: permission role for this token
     * Time_Range: how long the token can be used
       * type: string, editor: timerange
     * Count: number of times this token can be used